soi-20/brains/_posts/1930-01-02-the-two-narratives.md

 You achieve it by patiently building your business at the same time as ensuring that you will be insulated from future competition.
 It takes time and it takes investment dollars as resources.
 Put out some crappy minimum viable product and you lose some options to control because you have shown your hand to others.
 Instead, what you want to do is put out a complete product with a strategy to acquire the complementary resources to insulate it from future competition.

 There is, however, another sort of monopoly — a path that gets you 100 percent of a real market.
 This is done by having the capabilities to beat all rivals on either quality or cost.
-To see how this arises consider a very structurally price competitive market (in economics, Bertrand competition).
+To see how this arises consider a very structurally price-competitive market (in economics, Bertrand competition).
 Now suppose that you develop an innovation that allows having lower marginal costs than everyone else.
 In this situation, you will be able to capture 100 percent of the market and so you will be a technical monopoly.

 ### Faster: Focusing on finding the timing